-This chapter explains concepts associated with the binder and with the process of creating ILE programs or service programs.
-Before reading this chapter, you should be familiar with the binding concepts described in Chapter 2, "ILE Basic Concepts," on page 9.
+This topic explains concepts associated with the binder and with the process of creating ILE programs or service programs.
+Before reading this, you should be familiar with the binding concepts described in "ILE Basic Concepts" on page 13.

 Create Program and Create Service Program Commands